For best experience please turn on javascript and use a modern browser!

 • Use a unique and strong password

 Minimum 12 characters with 1 digit, 1 upper case letter, 1 lower case letter, and 1 special character.
-Click here for the complete password requirements.
+Please see A secure password for the complete password requirements.

 Extra measures for personal data

 • Pseudonymise personal data as soon as possible.
-Store the pseudonymisation key securely and at a location different from the personal data.
+Store the pseudonymisation key securely and at a location different from the personal data, e.g. a different cloud.
 Ensure that only the principal investigator has access to the key.

 • With commissioning parties, only share anonymised data.
 If this proves impossible, sign a data processing agreement with the third party.
-Contact your faculties’ privacy officer to assistance.
+Contact the Faculties’ privacy officer to assistance, see support below.

-• Apply for Ethics Review.
-More information about the Humanities Ethics Committee and their procedure: https://aihr.uva.nl/about-aihr/ethics-committee/ethics-committee.html
+• Apply for approval of the Ethics Committee.
+Find more information about the Humanities Ethics Committee and their procedure on their webpage Ethics Committee Faculty of Humanities

 • Support